 One of the great benefits of following the Paleo diet is that it offers much more than just a nutritious eating plan that will help you lose weight.
 It’s also about the excellent support that is available to those who follow this healthy lifestyle.
 There are many online forums, Meetup groups, and Facebook pages where you can connect with other paleo eaters for support and menu ideas.
 This type of camaraderie and support isn’t something you’ll likely find with many other diets.

 Paleo Means No Modern Convenience Foods

 When you’re following a Paleo Diet, all convenience foods will be eliminated.
-If it comes in a box, bag or jar, it’s not part of the diet plan.
+If it comes in a box, bag, can, or jar, it’s not part of the diet plan.
 Of course, anything that wasn’t consumed back in the Paleolithic age, such as dairy, legumes, grains, and even added salt, is also not allowed on this eating plan.
-Honey is preferred as a sweetener, and is a much better option than using refined white or brown sugar.
+Honey is preferred as a natural sweetener, and is a much better option than using refined white or brown sugar.
 Alcohol is usually not included in the diet.

 A Big Plus for Paleo Eating